 ACS has been established since 1979, and has established a high level of respect in academic circles within a range of disciplines, in the UK, Australia and beyond.
 Staff include world renowned academics from several countries, and it maintains active partnerships with respected institutions in several countries around the world.

-Our priority is on providing up to date, relevant learning experiences; and accreditations arew only pursued when and where they don't impasct in any negative way on the quality of learning.
+Our priority is on providing up to date, relevant learning experiences; and accreditation is only pursued when and where they don't impact in any negative way on the quality of learning.

 Research shows that in today's world, success comes from what you have learned, combined with experience, a good attitude and ongoing networking.
 It is all too often today to find unemployed graduates from "accredited" courses.
 Clearly accreditation is not as important as it once was; however, at the same time, learning is of greater importance than ever before.
 Qualifications are no guarantee for a successful future; but being well educated is!

-ACS and its staff are members of many Australian, UK, and overseas industry bodies, including:
+ACS and/or its staff are members of many Australian, UK, and overseas industry bodies, including:

 Complimentary Medicine Association